 You are here

-19th & 20th Century US Literature; Literatures of the North American West; Gender, Queer, and Sexuality Studies; Settler Colonial Studies; Critical Race and Ethnic Studies; Indigenous Studies
+19th & 20th Century US Literature; Literatures of the North American West; Asian Diasporic Literature; Gender, Queer, and Sexuality Studies; Settler Colonial Studies; Critical Race and Ethnic Studies; Asian American Studies; Indigenous Studies

-“The End(s) of Regeneration: Naturalist Frontier Chronotopes and the Time of US settler Colonial Biopolitics.”
+- “The End(s) of Regeneration: Naturalist Frontier Chronotopes and the Time of US Settler Colonial Biopolitics.”
 Settler Colonial Studies, ed.
 Adam Barker and Emma Lowman.
-Forthcoming.
+Published online August 21, 2020.

 “Queer.”
 Keyword in 50th anniversary special issue of Western American Literature, ed.
 Tom Lynch, Susan Bernardin, and Krista Comer.
 (53.1) Spring 2018, pp. 63-68.